Alexgamer470/guyamoe/README.md

 python3 manage.py collectstatic
 ```

+**Note:** Zero pad chapter folder numbers like so: `001` for the Kaguya series (this is how the fixtures data for the series has it).
+It doesn't matter for pages though nor does it have to be .jpg.
+Only thing required for pages is that the ordering can be known from a simple numerical/alphabetical sort on the directory.

+### Start the server
+This will host the website on localhost:8000
+-  `python3 manage.py runserver` - Keep this console active, otherwise the server will be closed.

+For some peopple the command above won't make the site accessible.
+In that case run:
+-  `python manage.py runserver 0.0.0.0` - remember to replace `localhost` with your hosts internal IP in `./guyamoe/settings/local.py`, in order to add it to `ALLOWED_HOSTS`.

+## Other info
+### Relevant URLs:

+- `/` - home page
+- `/about` - about page
+- `/admin` - admin view (login with created user above)
+- `/admin_home` - admin endpoint for clearing the site's cache
+- `/reader/series/<series_slug_name>` - series info and all chapter links
+- `/reader/series/<series_slug_name>/<chapter_number>/<page_number>` - url scheme for reader opened on specfied page of chapter of series.
+- `/api/series/<series_slug_name>` - all series data requested by reader frontend
+- `/media/manga/<series_slug_name>/<chapter_number>/<page_file_name>` - url scheme to used by reader to actual page as an image.

+### Folder structure
 Before starting the server, create a `media` folder in the base directory.
 Add manga with the corresponding chapters and page images.
 Structure it like so:
 ```
 media